 A report by the Information Commissioner’s Office in December 2011 revealed that 36 per cent of the 1,014 people it questioned had received a text from a debt management company.

 Carl Packman, reporting on the problem for Left Foot Forward, called on regulators to look into the practice of customer acquisition.

 Evidence of the Week:

 It was reported on Tuesday that rape convictions in England are at an all time high.

 Data released by the Crown Prosecution Service revealed that the conviction rate for rape cases is at 63 per cent of cases where someone has been either charged with rape or where the police have flagged up the offence as rape.

 According to the figures, there were 3,692 rape prosecutions last year and 2,333 convictions, up by 5 per cent since 2008.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.